 It didn't take much for me to realize that my heart was mending when I met a boy who swept me off my feet.
 He was romantic, kind, and caring and would do anything to help me get the most out of my year away.
 He took me to Philip Island where I saw the Penguin Parade, to restaurants, spas, wineries, and more.
 And although our time together was short, he left a tiny footprint on my heart and a realization that I was healed.

-If you have a broken heart I highly recommend solo travel to cope with loss.
+If you have a broken heart I highly recommend traveling solo to help you heal.
 You will meet amazing people, encounter spectacular beauty, and learn so much about yourself.
 You will return knowing a little more about the world, but more importantly, you will return with a mended heart.

 Post-Breakup Insights from the Solo Travel Society

 I asked the more than a quarter million members of our Facebook community, “Have you ever traveled alone in the wake of a broken heart or a tragic event of some kind?
 What did you take away from that experience?
-Would you recommend it to others?”
+Would you recommend solo travel for healing to others?”
 Here are some highlights of their experiences with solo travel at the end of a relationship.

 Nancy traveled alone around Kauai after a difficult breakup.
 “I could drive around singing along loudly to heartbreak songs on the radio.
 I had never been to Hawaii and was enchanted, which distracted me from my depressing thoughts.
 Plus, I realized that I could have a good time alone and do what I wanted.
 One evening I drove halfway around the island back to where I had been earlier in the day to sit on the same balcony at sunset.
 There was no one to say that was ridiculous!”